-Coronavirus Update: More traders have returned to Ipswich Market.
-Stalls will be spread out to enable customers to follow social distancing guidelines and the market will trade on Tuesdays, Fridays and Saturdays only.
-Some traders are still offering an online and delivery service.
+Coronavirus Update: Ipswich Market is open for tarders selling essential items on Tuesdays, Thursdays, Fridays and Saturdays.
+Stalls are spread out to enable customers to follow social distancing guidelines.
+Some traders are offering online and delivery service.
 Find out which market traders are delivering.

 Ipswich Market is a small traditional market operating Tuesday, Thursday, Friday and Saturday from 9.00am till 4.00pm located next to the Town Hall in Princes Street, Giles Circus and Queen Street.
 Managed by Ipswich Borough Council, the market was given its first Royal Charter in 1317 by Edward II.